DIPlib/diplib/src/documentation/image.md

     a += b;

-All diadic operations (arithmetic, logical, comparison) perform \ref singleton_expansion.
+All dyadic operations (arithmetic, logical, comparison) perform \ref singleton_expansion.
 They also correctly handle tensor images of any shape.
 For example, it is possible to add a vector image and a tensor image, but it is not possible to add two vector images of different lengths.
 The multiplication operation always performs matrix